fbpx

 Skip to main content

 Angela Ward Brown has photographed weddings for nearly 15 years across hundreds of venues with thousands of people.
 She understands it can be a little overwhelming when deciding to entrust one person with preserving your wedding memories.
-In this feature we delve through some of Angela’s expert advice on what you need to think about when choosing a wedding photographer.
+In this feature we delve through some of Angela’s expert advice, asking her questions on what you need to think about when choosing a wedding photographer.
+So we put the kettle on, sat down with Angela and asked her a few questions:

 “Your photography will be a big spend, and it needs to be.
 It will be the thing that you take away from your wedding and will use for decades to come.
 Photos are like magic.
 Even as we snap away a million times a day on our phones, the photos that mean something to us will transport us back to a moment.
 When your memory fades, a photo of your mate Chris doing an ill-advised enthusiastic dance at 10pm whilst wearing a kilt in a ‘traditional’ manner and that moment your mum had a little cry when she noticed you smiling more than you ever have before, will re-spark that memory in your head.
 So, consider what proportion of the wedding budget should go towards this.
 There is no wrong answer, it will likely be more than you imagined, but you need a safe pair of hands on this.”